 Cash Management:

 “Faculty, staff, students, and volunteers who receive University monies are responsible for the collection, safekeeping, and deposit of all monies entrusted to them and for the safety of employees who handle the monies.”
 Section 1.
-“Cash Management” Policy 7200, UAPPM.
+“Cash Management” Policy 7200, UAP.